coding-for-reproducible-research/UoE-workshop-template/README.md

 This template was developed with help from this [tutorial](https://github.com/evanwill/go-go-ghpages).
 It was inspired and influenced by  [The Carpentries' template](https://github.com/carpentries/workshop-template) for creating websites for workshops.

+## NEWS

+### 25/08/2022

+Update to _config.yml file and includes/navbar.html to make links more robust.